wfjm/w11/doc/README_known_issues.md

 are also affected.

-In normal operation is minor non-conformity is not relevant because operating systems never setup DMA transfers to/from non-existing memory.
+In normal operation is minor non-conformity is not relevant because operating systems never set up DMA transfers to/from non-existing memory.
 However, some highly space optimized crash dump routines use this to detect end-of-memory and might endless loop.
 Also maindec's might test this border case and fail.